What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 There are many more features that task chairs can come loaded with these days, but those are a few of the most important.
 Ultimately, what is most comfortable for one person, may not be for another, so we always recommend you test out a few chairs yourself when shopping for a new task chair.

-As equally important as choosing the right chair, is appropriately configuring your task chair.
+As equally as important as choosing the right chair, is appropriately configuring your task chair.
 Of particular importance is adjusting the seat and backrest to allow you to lean all the way back into the chair.

 The armrests should also be at a height and position to gently support your arms as you type, and the chair should be adjusted in height until there is minimal pressure on your thighs when your feet are flat on the ground.